Guest Post By Willis Eschenbach

 Notice in the upper panel how many runs fall out the bottom during the control phase of the model runs … and that has never happened with the real earth.

 So I wrote up a computer program that searches through the 511 individual files containing the 441,688 lines of computer code for keywords and word combinations and the like, and when it finds a match it lists the file number and the line number where the keyword appears, and prints out the line in question and the surrounding lines, so I can investigate what it’s found.

-To avoid that, as a programmer you have two choices.
+To avoid the climate model losing the plot and wandering away from reality, as a programmer you have two choices.
 You can either fix what’s wrong with the model that’s making it go off the rails … or you can do what the MuddleE programmers did with the melt ponds.
 You can simply put a hard limit, basically an adjustable guardrail, that prevents the muddle from jumping the shark.